-May I be Excused from Church Now?
+May I Be Excused From Church Now?

 The Church, the Body of Christ, evokes widely divergent responses depending on your latest experiences in church.
 Some have warm feelings of a loving body of believers who seem to exist solely to draw each other closer together in Christian unity.
 Some others may be feeling the pain, the grief, of a church split, a messy divorce as brothers and sisters in the Lord wage war on each other.
 There are a thousand variations of the above two choices.